JyotiS34/aabir-support-agent/README.md

 3. Multi-intent messages collapse to the HIGHEST-severity intent
 4. Replies grounded in a hand-authored resolution-pattern library (not raw retrieved tweets)
 5. Escalation is hybrid: deterministic rule signals + LLM judgment, with rules as fallback
-6. Confidence threshold for escalation is 0.60 (tunable via the A/B view)
+6. Confidence threshold for escalation is 0.60 — chosen by running the A/B threshold view: it minimizes total cost while keeping wrong-auto at 9 and correct-escalate at 4 out of 26 messages.
+Tunable via the A/B view and Settings.
 7. LLM-as-judge rubric has 4 dimensions (groundedness, safety, tone, actionability)
 8. Judge agreement measured on binary accept/reject (Cohen's κ)
 9. Baselines: trivial canned reply + keyword/nearest-example classifier
-10. Golden set stratified across intent × difficulty × decision
+10. Golden set is 175 examples (120 Amazon + 55 Banking77 cross-domain), stratified across intent × difficulty × decision
 11. Replies capped at 280 chars (Twitter constraint)
 12. Latency reported per-call and averaged (not just p50)
 13. Cached analyses for instant Inbox/Analytics rendering